dandange8005/mkdocs-site/docs/MKDocs Material/Images.md

     - ShareX will upload the image to Imgur and copy the image address to the clipboard
     - Paste the image address in the markdown file

+### Example
 !!! example
-    This is an example of an image hosted on Imgur
+    Here are some example images hosted on Imgur

     - ![2023-05-15_22-10-53.png](https://i.imgur.com/mp4S3jD.png)
     - ![2023-05-15_22-24-48.png](https://i.imgur.com/5r8tFZi.png)